-In stark contrast is the stance of wealthy Gulf countries—Qatar, United Arab Emirates, Saudi Arabia, Kuwait, Oman and Bahrain—who have not offered resettlement places to their neighbors and cousins.
-(Saudi Arabia has, however, offered to build 200 mosques in Germany.)
+In stark contrast is the stance of wealthy Gulf countries—Qatar, United Arab Emirates, Saudi Arabia, Kuwait, Oman and Bahrain—who did not offer resettlement places to their neighbors and cousins.
+(Saudi Arabia, however, offered to build 200 mosques in Germany.)

 As the Middle East disintegrated and border controls increased, a shift began.
 Migrants began to use comparatively cheaper and less risky Balkan routes through Turkey and Greece.

-The spike in migrants this summer coincided with an obscure Twitter comment from a government agency in Nuremberg noting that the German government pledged to take all Syrian asylum applications, regardless of how they reached German territory.
+The spike in migrants the summer of 2015 coincided with an obscure Twitter comment from a government agency in Nuremberg noting that the German government pledged to take all Syrian asylum applications, regardless of how they reached German territory.

 Tributes to German Chancellor Angela Merkel sprang up in the Arab social media, calling her “the loving mother” and “Mama Merkel.”
 But the move breeched the existing EU protocol and, in essence, opened the doors to Germany.
 Smartphones, Facebook posts and media coverage of friends landing in Greece or getting off trains in Germany has inspired the migrant rush to Germany.

 A flood of people frays a European ideal